The Ultimate Instant Pot Cinnamon Applesauce Recipe

 1. Begin by coring and peeling 2 lbs of apples (this apple corer and peeler combo makes the process super easy).
 Roughly chop them and add to the bowl of the Instant Pot.

 2. To the apples, add 1 tbsp lemon juice, 1 1/2 tsp cinnamon, and 1/4 cup water.
-Stir.
+Stir together until all the apples are well coated.

 4. When the 5 minutes of cook time is up, let the Instant Pot sit for 15-20 minutes to do a natural pressure release.
 After this time, you can manually release any remaining pressure by switching the valve to VENT.